 A constant heating bonding machine can make sense where repeated cable repair work benefits from a steadier thermal feel.
 It does not remove process tuning, but it can make daily operation feel calmer once the correct window has been found.

-Jiutu constant-heating style LCD repair bonding machine used for flexible cable work
+Constant heating bonding machine used for flexible cable repair and repeated bench work

 A steadier thermal style often feels more natural on repeated cable repair work, especially when operators need a routine that stays consistent across the day.
-Shop this style
+See this constant heating bonding machine

 The machine never works alone